Your "Make a Difference" Score

 - Learn more about dolphins = 5 points.
 We protect and love what we understand, so read a book or online articles about dolphins to better appreciate their anatomy, behavior, and amazing social skills.

 - Visit Dolphin Quest = 10 points.
 Visit Dolphin Quest and take part in a dolphin encounter to solidify your love for dolphins and all marine life with an experience that will leave a lasting positive impact.

 - Buy fish from sustainable fisheries only = 5 points.
 Inform yourself which fish supplies are healthy and which products really are “dolphin friendly” and then make an informed decision when grocery shopping.
-Check with national non-government organizations to see which labels you can trust.
+Check the Monterey Bay Seafood Watch app or visit their website to see which labels you can trust.

 - Don’t pollute the ocean = 5 points.
 Don’t throw plastic bags and other rubbish anywhere but in a bin, even if you are inland.
 Many bags and pieces of rubbish end up in the ocean, and floating plastic bags often look like squids and many dolphins die after ingesting them because they clog up the digestive system.

 - Take part in a beach clean-up = 5 points.
 Collecting trash along beaches prevents it from getting into the ocean where it could harm dolphin and other animals through entanglement or ingestion.

 - Call for help with live stranded cetaceans = 10 points.
 Call the Coast Guard or local stranding center to assist with any live stranded cetacean.
 Until help arrives, keep the animal wet, the blowhole free and shield it from unnecessary stress.